Interview: Dana Spiotta

 Spiotta read from her work on February 21, 2013, in Cornell’s Goldwin Smith Hall.
 This interview took place earlier the same day.

-Interview: Jonathan Franzen
+Episode 065: Jonathan Franzen

 Jonathan Franzen is the author of seven books: the novels The Twenty-Seventh City, Strong Motion, The Corrections (which won the National Book Award), and Freedom; and the nonfiction books How to Be Alone, The Discomfort Zone, and Farther Away.
 He is a frequent contributor to The New Yorker, and has been featured on Oprah’s Book Club.
 He lives in New York and California.